COVID-19: Going to court

 We continue to provide innovative ways of delivering justice remotely and online to ensure access to justice as we work to reopen courthouses in phases for in-person appearances.

-Where possible, consider online filing of your:
+Where possible, consider online filing for your:

 Protecting your health

-Your health and safety inside a provincial courthouse is our top priority.
 Measures are in place to protect everyone who attends a courthouse, including: